 To check the axles, use a jack to lift the axle up and support it on a stand.
 NEVER lift a loaded trailer from the middle of the axle.
 The wheel should turn freely when turning it by hand.
 If not, check if the bearing end play or if the brakes are dragging.
 If either of these conditions exist, correct before proceeding.
 Move the wheel laterally on the axle shaft.
 If the wheel wobbles, the wheel bearings may be loose.
 Tighten them before proceeding.
-Refer to Appendix D for detailed instructions.
+Refer to WHEEL END COMPONENTS on page 16 for detailed instructions.